Fertility treatments

 To find out when you ovulate (and to determine the best time for sexual intercourse), you may use an ovulation kit, which detects the increase of LH which occurs 12 – 36 hours before ovulation.
 If the test never yields a positive result, consult your doctor.

 You may also use the Gynaecology & Fertility Centre"s ovulation calculator.
-Irregular ovulation occurs in about 1/3 of all infertility cases.

 Fertility drugs